- Back to Data Protection

 Throughout this Notice, “we”, “us” and “our” refers to University College Cork.

-The Office responsible for processing data relating to UCC’s Alumni and Supporters is the Development and Alumni Relations Office (DARO).
+The Office responsible for processing data relating to UCC’s Alumni and Supporters is the Alumni and Development Office.
 For more information about that office, please refer to: https://www.ucc.ie/en/alumni/.
-DARO is part of University College Cork, and the University is the Data Controller.
+Alumni and Development is part of University College Cork, and the University is the Data Controller.

 The University’s data protection policy is available here: UCC Data Protection Policy